 My practice is a legible hybrid of research, activism, and alternative exhibition strategies.
-Based in Pittsburgh, a city set inside the flexible cultural boundaries of both Appalachia (a name we call The Land and People) and the Rustbelt (a name we call What We’ve Done to The Land and People), I am a storyteller, with a shapeshifting and flexible approach to creative tactics.
+Based in Pittsburgh, a city set inside the flexible cultural boundaries of both Appalachia (a name we call The Land and People) and the Rustbelt (a name we call What We’ve Done to The Land and People), I am a storyteller and memory worker with a shapeshifting, flexible approach to creative tactics.
 I dig deep where I stand: I balance an academic’s research practice with the folk-keeper’s belief in the validity of the stories and practices of everyday people.
 My work teaches, and it also asks.

 Shaun Slifer (b.1979) is an Appalachian artist, nonfiction author, self-taught historian, scrimshander, and museum professional based in Pittsburgh, Pennsylvania.
 His multidisciplinary creative work challenges the oppression of currently-dominant historical narratives, both social and ecological.

 Shaun regularly works in collaboration with artists and other specialists, and in collectively-structured groups.
 He is the Creative Director at the award-winning West Virginia Mine Wars Museum, and a founding member of the Justseeds Artists’ Cooperative.
 He is an original member of the now-disbanded Howling Mob Society, and former collaborator with Street Art Workers.